 Hire an Experienced Lawyer when Buying a Business

-- In January 2016, my Client purchased a restaurant in Midtown Manhattan.
+- My Client purchased a restaurant in Midtown Manhattan.
 I represented him in conducting due diligence on the seller, negotiated a net lease for the free standing two story building, negotiated the contract of sale and handled his application for a full liquor license.

 To schedule a consultation, contact our office by e-mail or call us at 212-619-1500